Kickstart

 The first API key you specify has to have authority over all tenants and permissions against all endpoints.
 If you want to create subsequent API keys these can optionally be scoped to a Tenant and have restrictions on which endpoints they can call.

-In this example we still have the first API key with global permissions, but we will create a second API key that is restricted.
+In this example you still have the first API key with global permissions, but there is a second, restricted API key.

 {